 Content Warning/Not Safe for Work: Some description of violent pornography.

-I finally had the opportunity (and courage) to watch the new documentary, Hot Girls Wanted this afternoon.
+I finally had the opportunity (and courage) to watch the new documentary, Hot Girls Wanted.
 It is about the exploitation of teen girls in America in an industry that is known as “amateur porn” (a form of legal prostitution and sex trafficking).
 The film follows the short careers of some of these girls (I call them girls consciously because they are just barely out of childhood and it is this immaturity that is specifically exploited), documenting their experiences through their own words.
 Though the liberal position on pornography is that it is a “live and let live,” “freely chosen,” form of “employment,” the film really forces us to question how we can apply these neutralizing descriptions to what is essentially the highly violent, degrading, poorly paid, and high-risk exploitation of teenagers.

 It is a form of employment that hurts, lacks protection, and is devoid of security or benefits.
 The average career is only a few months, and girls have to pay to play.
 After paying rent to their pimp (or “agent”) and purchasing lingerie, hair and nails, STD testing, Plan-B emergency contraceptives, trips to the emergency room, etc., there is almost nothing left.
 What this means is that earning a living in this “industry” is impossible for most (girls and women that is, as men profit considerably).
 As the girls become “spent” in the industry and the returns dry up, they must resort to increasingly dangerous sex acts to remain in the game.